Jennings v Rice: Facts

+The judge held that in the late 1980s, Mr Jennings had challenged Mrs Royle about her failure to pay him and she assured him that he need not worry.
+She told him “he would be alright” and although Jennings' did not have a precise recollection of exact words, the thrust of the assurance was to the effect that “this will all be yours one day”.
 Jennings claimed that either he had: a claim under the Inheritance (Provision for Family and Dependants) Act 1975; or under a contract regarding land not falling foul of the Acts on formalities; or that he had a right to the house under the doctrine of proprietary estoppel.
 The administrator contested all three heads of claim.